Skip to content

 SE Uplift uses the following process to identify and address advocacy issues

 Step 1: Complete our Advocacy Request Form and send it to SE Uplift’s Executive Director.
+You can download a copy to print out.

 Step 4: Neighbors and groups will be invited to give a presentation/speak in front of the appropriate committee/board or they will be directed to other organizations or resources.